 While homeschoolers know the advantages of learning at home, public institutions look for ways to compare home educated students with those in public and private schools.
 When a student takes the most challenging courses available to them, it can validate the student’s transcript for colleges.
 Showing that someone else has assessed your student’s work is helpful.
 If your student excels in a particular area and is ready to delve deeper or is ready for more challenging work, consider the honors and advanced level courses CHESS has to offer.

 Note: An honors course indicates that the class will have a greater quantity of work throughout the academic year compared to a standard high school course.
 When incorporating honors courses into your student’s high school transcript, grades can be weighted when calculating the GPA.
 Advanced level courses will help prepare the students to take the College Board Advanced Placement (AP) exam for that designated subject area.
 Students who pass the AP exam may earn college credit.

 What are the CHESS advantages over dual enrollment?
 CHESS provides small class sizes where the teacher is more able to connect and interact with the students and learn in an environment where biblical values are honored.
 The focus of the class is to master the material, rather than just pass a test.
 Students have the entire academic year to study instead of a 16 week semester, and will learn among peers who are equally talented and motivated.
 Focused study helps students discern their interests and passions (and college majors).

 Private schools in the Centreville area charge tuition fees of approximately $8,000 to $13,000 per year.
-At CHESS, students can take a full 6-class credit load for around $2,400—around one-third the cost!
+At CHESS, students can take a full 6-class credit load for around $2,580—around 1/4 or 1/3 the cost of private schools!
 CHESS maintains competitive rates with similar enrichment groups in the area.
 Plus, CHESS offers a 5% tuition discounts to families who register for three or more classes, special volunteer-track pricing and need-based scholarships.